imranbarbhuiya/esbuild-plugins-node-modules-polyfill/README.md

 });
 ```

-### Provide a custom error formatter for when a module is not polyfilled or configured:
+### Provide a custom error formatter when a module is not polyfilled or configured:

 Return an esbuild `PartialMessage` object from the `formatError` function to override any properties of the default error message.